flipsewtf/Tumblr/README.md

 - **Themes:** full tumblr themes for your tumblr blog.

 ## Copyright
-All work by Mournstera is protected by a Attribution-NonCommercial-NoDerivatives 4.0 International license.
-Please see my full Terms Of Use at [mournstera.tumblr.com/themes](https://mournstera.tumblr.com/themes) before installing any of my themes.
+All work by Lushwave is protected by a Attribution-NonCommercial-NoDerivatives 4.0 International license.
+Please see my full Terms Of Use at [lushwave.tumblr.com/themes](https://lushwave.tumblr.com/themes) before installing any of my themes.